The Princess of Wales’ cancer diagnosis: What we know - Local News 8

 Kate and William have three children: Prince George, 10; Princess Charlotte, 8; and Prince Louis, 5.

-CNN’s royal correspondent Max Foster reported that Kate began chemotherapy in February, and that she and William had waited until now to reveal her condition because Friday was the day their children began their Easter school holidays.
+A royal source told CNN that Kate began chemotherapy in late February, and that she and William had waited until now to reveal her condition because Friday was the day their children began their Easter school holidays.

 “It has taken me time to recover from major surgery in order to start my treatment.
 But, most importantly, it has taken us time to explain everything to George, Charlotte and Louis in a way that is appropriate for them, and to reassure them that I am going to be OK,” she said in the video message.